Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: RESULTS

-\subsection{VTOL Quadplane}
+\subsubsection{VTOL Quadplane}

-We consider the 2D VTOL quadplane, illustrated in Fig.~\ref{fig:quadplane}, as our simulation case study.
-This platform exhibits complex, high-dimensional nonlinear dynamics and strict input constraints, posing significant challenges for safety-critical control design, particularly during transitions between flight modes.
-Tuning the parameters of \acp{CBF} is a very challenging task for this class of dynamics.
+We also consider a two-dimensional VTOL quadplane as a case study (see Fig.~\ref{fig:quadplane}).
+This platform has nonlinear, high-dimensional dynamics and strict input limits, making CBF-parameter tuning particularly challenging during transitions between cruise and hover flight.